sniksnoodle/ansible_opensim_ubuntu_20.04_grid_server/README.md

 # README.md

-Please note, this playbook is designed to configure OpenSim on a Ubuntu 20.04 LTS server.
+This playbook is designed to provision and configure an Ubuntu 20.04 LTS server with OpenSim,supporting services and tools.

 Ansible 2.9.2 was used on the controller.